causalClaims/causalClaims/index.md

 We will evaluate submissions on class-wise F1 scores (macro-averaged for leaderboard).

 ### CodaLab task
-The main task will be hosted on codalab along with evaluation leatherboard.
+The main task will be hosted on codalab along with the evaluation leatherboard.
-Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6284?secret_key=effe6a1c-447e-4407-9085-e2168f92d4ea#learn_the_details-evaluation) website for detailed instruction.
+Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6948?secret_key=0eb18fd8-c847-4738-956c-f0f19fe3692e) website for detailed instruction.
+Each participant will need to sign in and register for the task.

 ### Submission
 We plan to open the submission system in December 2022.